paikwiki/test-github-issue/test.md

  hint: (e.g., 'git pull ...') before pushing again.
  hint: See the 'Note about fast-forwards' in 'git push --help' for details.
 ```

+So, I pushed commits with '--force'.
+It works, but previous source codes of
+remote repo are gone with it's commit history.
+I lose codes of mine.

+## Conclusion

+If, you don't need source codes on remote repo, you can commit from new working
+directory with '--force' tag.
+It will remove whole codes on remote repo and
+replace with new codes.
+It's not recommenable.

+Don't do that.